Rainb0wKey/bdfd-wiki/src/bdscript/premiumExpireTime.md

 # $premiumExpireTime
 Returns how long until premium expires.

-> 🧙‍♂️ Returns "expired" if the bot is not premium.
+> Returns "expired" if the bot is not premium.

 ## Syntax
 ```
-$premiumExpireTime[(Unix timestamp)]
+$premiumExpireTime[(Return unix timestamp?)]
 ```

 ### Parameters
-- `Unix timestamp` `(Type: Bool || Flag: Optional)`: If "yes" is written, it will return the premium expiration value in UNIX timestamp and if "no", it will output as normal time format.
+- `Return unix timestamp?` `(Type: Bool || Flag: Optional)`: If "yes" is written, it will return the premium expiration value in UNIX timestamp and if "no", it will output as normal time format.
 Defaults to "no".

 ## Example